Analytical Methods in Physics: Linear Algebra

-{\bf Examples} \qquad The Euclidean space $\mathbb{R}^D$ itself, the space of $D$-tuples of real numbers $(a^1,a^2,\dots,a^D)$ with $+$ being the usual addition operation is, of course, {\it the} example of a vector space.
+with $+$ being the usual addition operation is, of course, {\it the} example of a vector space.
 We shall check explicitly that $\mathbb{R}^D$ does in fact satisfy all the above axioms.
+To begin, let